gunins/service-worker-router/examples/static/readme.md

 ## Introduction

 In my previous post I gave overview picture about streams, and my library [https://github.com/gunins/functional](https://github.com/gunins/functional).
-To continue topic will create static file server, and show how easy is work with streams.
+To continue streams topic with some real world example, let's create static file server using streams.
-Before start will need to install `functional_tasks` again.
+Before start need to install dependency `functional_tasks`.

 ```bash
  npm i functional_tasks
 ```

-Like I mention in previous topic streams are memory efficient, and for static files is very useful, because some files can be very large.
+Like I mention in the previous topic, streams are memory efficient.
+Because static files can be any size, using streams is very useful, to avoid memory failures.
-Also, I have to say this tutorial is just proof of concept, I tried to make as small as possible.
-To make in production, will need more error catching.
-For Typescript users, properly define types.
+Also, this tutorial is just proof of concept, I tried to make as simple as possible.
+To make in production, will need more error catching and more file extension type support.
+For Typescript users, need to define types.

 ## What we need

-Ok, there is list of components, what we need for static server.
+There is list of components, what we need for a static server.

 - http module to handling http requests.
 - fs module to working with files.
 - File extension map to handle response content headers.
-- And of course stream modules from `functional_tasks` package.
+- Stream module from `functional_tasks` package.

 ## Example

-There is step by step what we will do.
+Step by step what we will do.

 - Extract file path from `http.IncommingMessage`
-- Check if file Exists.
+- Check if file Exists in target directory.
-- Return httpStream on response, with correct content Header.
+- read stream from file system and write to httpStream on response.
-- Last will handle if file not exists, return Not Found response.
+- Return Not Found response, if file not exist.

+#### Step One

-First we create FileMap.js, there will be binding to file extension.
-Like I mention at the beginning, this file not cover all types.
+Create FileMap.js, there is correct header mapping to the file extension.
+Like I mention at the beginning, there not have all file types.

 ```javascript
 export const FileMap = {